 Masks or ‘mask making’ is an involved art form requiring a lot of skill and creativity.
 In Urdu, the word is ‘naqab’, which means a false face as does the Hindi word ‘mukhauta’.
-‘Mask’, in English means to cover or hide from view, conceal, façade, camouflage, veil, etc. When we create a false face to cover our own, in any material which is detachable and can be reworn, is a mask.
+‘Mask’, in English means to cover or hide from view, conceal, façade, camouflage, veil, etc. When we create a false face to cover our own, in any material which is detachable and can be worn, is a mask.
 Even a face painted with colours to create a different look is a mask.
 However, a mask is also used as a protection from pollution, especially in our times.
-So a mask is definitely a covering for the face, be it full or partial, larger than life, representative, decorative, hideous, frightening, funny, animalistic, ritualistic, dramatic or suggestive.
-They can be decorated with beads, feathers and other objects and it definitely enables the wearer to portray any image he wants.
+So a mask is definitely a covering for the face, be it full or partial, larger than life, representative, decorative, hideous, frightening, funny, animalistic, ritualistic, dramatic, or suggestive.
+They can be decorated with beads, feathers, and other objects and it definitely enables the wearer to portray any image he wants.

 Masks have been in use since ancient times.
 It is difficult to put a date to their appearance in our history.
 The oldest mask dates to approximately 7000 BC.
-The functions of a mask are varied as is their size and the materials used.
-Their size varies from the three inch finger mask to huge ones used to hang from the ceiling.
-Masks can be used for scaring, enacting, dancing, hiding, telling jokes, warding off evil, armouring, healing, and for religious ceremonies.
-There are full masks, half masks, eye masks or full body masks.
-To construct a mask unless it is face painting different materials are used… feathers – tribal material, papier machie, balloon, cloth, paper, jute, metal, wood, clay- ceramic and terracotta, acrylic, plastic, paper plate, cardboard, ply or wood, straw, leather, skulls, bones, bottle gourd and stone.
+The functions of a mask are as varied as is their size and the materials used.
+Their size varies from the three-inch finger mask to the huge ones used to hang from the ceiling.
+Masks can be used for scaring, enacting, dancing, hiding, telling jokes, warding off evil, armoring, healing, and religious ceremonies.
+There are full masks, half masks, eye masks, or full-body masks.
+To construct a mask unless it is face painting different materials are used… feathers – tribal material, papier machie, balloon, cloth, paper, jute, metal, wood, clay- ceramic and terracotta, acrylic, plastic, paper plate, cardboard, ply or wood, straw, leather, skulls, bones, bottle gourd, and stone.
 In fact, any material can be used to make and embellish them.

-Roughly masks can be divided into creative, suggestive, decorative and ritualistic categories.
+Roughly masks can be divided into creative, suggestive, decorative, and ritualistic categories.
 They are used in drama and psychotherapy.
-The whole idea is to make an exaggerated face with over emphasized features and embellishments creating a larger than life impression.
+The whole idea is to make an exaggerated face with over-emphasized features and embellishments creating a larger-than-life impression.
 Even today they are an intrinsic part of theatre all over the world.
-They serve a very important function as they evoke emotions and reactions in the audience, fear in the enemy and fear of spirits.
-When representative of the supernatural powers, they are known to help in healing.
+They serve a very important function as they evoke emotions and reactions in the audience, fear in the enemy, and fear of spirits.
+When representing supernatural powers, they are known to help in healing.
 Their extensive use in rituals throughout the ages and in all cultures, the world over is testimony to their importance.

-The Masks below were created by the design students of Ruchi’s Institute of Creative Arts Polytechnic, Allahadad, India for their props at their Annual Garment Show 2016.
-The materials used are paper, foil, cotton wool and paints.
+The Masks below were created by the design students of Ruchi’s Institute of Creative Arts Polytechnic, Allahabad, India for their props at their Annual Garment Show 2016.
+The materials used are paper, foil, cotton wool, and paints.